WorkClout brings SaaS to factory floor to increase operational efficiency

 As for the Y Combinator experience, Patel says that it has helped him focus on what’s important.
 “It really makes you hone in on building the product and getting customers, then making sure those two things are leading to customer happiness,” he said.

-While the company does have to help customers get going today, the goal is to make the product more self-serve over time as they begin to understand the different verticals they are developing solutions for.
+While the company does have to help customers get going today, the goal is to make the product more self-serve over time as they begin to understand the different verticals for which they are developing solutions.
 The startup launched in December and already has 13 customers, generating $100,000 in annual recurring revenue (ARR), according to Patel.